patrickliem/isa406-project/README.md

 * The HTML passed to our function must be provided in the form of a string.
 * Our solution relies on JQuery, so that should be properly installed.
 * Our function should be called each time the window is resized.
+* The solution is dependent on the right column having a specific style, and the first br tag being placed in a specific spot.
+This could be changed to be dependent on the right column floating, and there being an h1 that matches a department.
+This might be slightly more modular.
+In any case, having id tags present on both the div and the h3 (or the br below it) would be very helpful.

 # Development Support